Troop carriers enter east Ukraine town bearing Russian, separatist flags

 | SLAVIANSK, Ukraine

-SLAVIANSK, Ukraine Six armored troop carriers entered the eastern Ukrainian town of Slaviansk on Wednesday carrying the Russian national flag and the banner of pro-Russian separatists, a Reuters eyewitness said.
+SLAVIANSK, Ukraine Six armoured troop carriers entered the eastern Ukrainian town of Slaviansk on Wednesday carrying the Russian national flag and the banner of pro-Russian separatists, a Reuters eyewitness said.

 Several armed men, who wore different types of battle fatigues and appeared to be pro-Russia activists, sat atop each of the vehicles.
 The vehicles stopped outside the town's city hall which has for several days been occupied by separatists.